What is a stress fracture?

-- has flat feet (fallen arches), which unevenly distribute the stress from impact
+An athlete’s risk of a stress fracture also increases if they have flat feet (fallen arches), which unevenly distribute the stress from impact.

 - proper conditioning and training (especially cross-training)